-The following table sets forth the names, residence, occupations, and committees of the directors of High Liner Foods as of December 31, 2022.
+The following table sets forth the names, residence, occupations, and committees of the directors of High Liner Foods as of December 30, 2023.
 Pursuant to High Liner Foods' by-laws, directors are elected to serve until the next annual general meeting of shareholders or until a successor is elected.
-The terms of all incumbents therefore expire on May 16, 2023.
+The terms of all incumbents therefore expire on May 14, 2024.

-Name and Residence Director Since Principal Occupation 1 Committees Scott Brison Montreal, QC, Canada 2022 Vice Chair, BMO Wealth, former Vice-Chair, Investment & Corporate Banking for BMO Capital Markets; former Member of Parliament for the riding of King-Hants seven consecutive times over 21 years; former President of the Treasury Board; former Minister of Public Works and Government Services; former Parliamentary Secretary to the Prime Minister; member of the Trilateral Commission; board member of the Canada-China and Canadian-American Business Councils; current Chancellor for Dalhousie University Audit Committee Human Resources Committee Joan Chow Oak Park, IL, USA 2017 Former Chief Marketing Officer of the Greater Chicago Food Depository (not-for-profit organization); former board member, member of Governance Committee and Chair of Compensation Committee of Welbilt, Inc. (culinary equipment company); board member Energy Recovery Inc. serving on the Audit and Compensation committees; board member of Spectrum Brands serving as a member of their Audit Committee; former Executive Vice President and Chief Marketing Officer, Conagra Foods, now known as Conagra Brands (packaged foods company) Audit Committee Robert P. Dexter, K.C.
-Halifax, NS, Canada 1992 Chairman and CEO of Maritime Travel Inc. (travel services company); director of BCE and Bell Canada (telecommunications holding company); former Chairman of Wajax Corporation; former Chairman of the Board of Directors of Empire Company Limited and Sobeys Inc. (food retail and corporate investments company); Human Resources Committee Andrew J. Hennigar Sweets Corner, NS 2020 Director of Thornridge Holdings Limited (investment company), and was previously director of High Liner Foods from May 2015 to May 2018.
-David J. Hennigar Bedford, NS, Canada 1984 Chairman and Director of Thornridge Holdings Limited (investment company); former investment adviser at Wellington-Altus Private Wealth (private wealth management company)
+Name and Residence Director Since Principal Occupation Committees Scott Brison Quebec, Canada 2022 Vice Chair, BMO Wealth, former Vice-Chair, Investment & Corporate Banking for BMO Capital Markets; former Member of Parliament for the riding of King-Hants seven consecutive times over 21 years; former President of the Treasury Board; former Minister of Public Works and Government Services; former Parliamentary Secretary to the Prime Minister; member of the Trilateral Commission; board member of the Canada-China and Canadian-American Business Councils; served as Dalhousie University's 8th Chancellor Audit Committee Human Resources Committee Joan Chow Illinois, USA 2017 Former Chief Marketing Officer of the Greater Chicago Food Depository (not-for-profit organization); former board member, member of Governance Committee and Chair of Compensation Committee of Welbilt, Inc. (culinary equipment company); board member Energy Recovery Inc. serving as Chair of the Compensation Committee and a member of the Audit committee; board member of Spectrum Brands serving as a member of their Audit Committee; former Executive Vice President and Chief Marketing Officer, Conagra Foods, now known as Conagra Brands (packaged foods company) Audit Committee Robert P. Dexter, K.C.
+Nova Scotia, Canada 1992 Chairman and CEO of Maritime Travel Inc. (travel services company); director of BCE and Bell Canada (telecommunications holding company); former Chairman of Wajax Corporation; former Chairman of the Board of Directors of Empire Company Limited and Sobeys Inc. (food retail and corporate investments company); Human Resources Committee Andrew J. Hennigar Nova Scotia, Canada 2020 Director of Thornridge Holdings Limited ( investment company ), and was previously director of High Liner Foods from May 2015 to May 2018.
+David J. Hennigar Nova Scotia, Canada 1984 Chairman and Director of Thornridge Holdings Limited (investment company); former investment adviser at Wellington-Altus Private Wealth (private wealth management company)